-More information on the company is available at http://www.slo-zeleznice.si/en/infrastructure.
+More information on the company is available at https://infrastruktura.sz.si/en/.

-In accordance with the provisions of the Railway Transport Act (hereinafter: "ZZeIP") and the Decree on train path allocation, infrastructure charges and performance scheme on Public Railway Infrastructure, the IM issues a Network Statement for each timetable period, which contains a detailed explanation of the general rules, terms, procedures and criteria in relation to infrastructure charging and the performance scheme.
+In accordance with the provisions of the Railway Transport Act (hereinafter: "ZZeIP") and the Decree on train path allocation, infrastructure charges and performance regime on Public Railway Infrastructure, the IM issues a Network Statement for each timetable period, which contains a detailed explanation of the general rules, terms, procedures and criteria in relation to infrastructure charging and the performance regime.
 It also contains information required to apply for infrastructure capacity, request additional and ancillary services, and other relevant information.